cloudwego/monolake/README.md

 # Monolake

-Monolake is a Rust-based high performance Layer 7 proxy framework which is built on the [Monoio](https://github.com/bytedance/monoio) runtime.
+Monolake is a Rust-based high performance Layer 4/7 proxy framework which is built on the [Monoio](https://github.com/bytedance/monoio) runtime.

 ## Quick Start

+The following guide is using to try monolake with the basic proxy features.

 ### Preparation